Comparing Third-Party Risk Management Approaches: A Deep Dive into Four Solution Types

 The complexity and volume of third-party relationships necessitate robust solutions to mitigate potential risks.
 However, with so many third-party risk management options available, how do you know which is best for your organization?

-This post explores and compares the third-party risk management approaches of five types of solutions from least to most comprehensive: spreadsheets; cybersecurity risk rating tools; governance, risk, and compliance (GRC) tools; source-to-pay suites; and dedicated third-party risk management platforms.
+This post explores and compares the third-party risk management approaches of four types of solutions from least to most comprehensive: spreadsheets, cybersecurity risk rating tools, source-to-pay suites, and dedicated third-party risk management platforms.
 To do this, we examine the pros and cons and recommend an ideal fit for each approach.

 Spreadsheets